 I-82: Bareground treatment to selected Roadside and Landscape Areas at Interchanges on I-82 at Exits 29, 30, 31, 33, 34 and 36.
+These sections are recorded as Landscape Maintenance treatments.

 Locations within Area 2 where bare ground treatment extends across the entire median include: